 Dude, Where's My Respect?: Sheriff Carter gets no respect for the first 2 or three seasons, even when he's the one who ultimately saved the town from the problem of the week most episodes.
 Instead, they opt to point and laugh at him for not knowing that OLSN stands for Overly Long Scientific Name.
 Its only later on that they begin to take his ideas and opinions seriously.

 Dumbass Has a Point: While he is not stupid, Sheriff Carter is a man of average intelligence in a town full of super-geniuses, and is often on the receiving end of this.

 Dumb Blonde: Subverted by Zoe, who turns out to have an IQ of over 160.
 Not played straight by anybody.
 Carter is the least intelligent Eureka resident we know of, and even his IQ is 111; still above average.

-Possibly subverted by Carter, who's IQ test was when he was young and admittedly not trying.
+Possibly subverted by Carter, whose IQ test was when he was young and admittedly not trying.
 He has a high ability to adapt to new and strange situations and think more creatively than most residents.
 It is even hinted at that that he may be a genius in his own right.

-Early Installment Weirdness: In early episodes, it's implied that the existence of Eureka is top secret and blabbing about it will earn you a bullet in the head.
+Early-Installment Weirdness: In early episodes, it's implied that the existence of Eureka is top secret and blabbing about it will earn you a bullet in the head.
 Later episodes show the friends and families of main characters popping in whenever they please.

 Every Car Is a Pinto: The second season episode where Carter saves Fargo from a truck whose driver falls asleep at the wheel; just afterward, the truck sideswipes a parked car that immediately explodes.